vessoutraore/alx-low_level_programming/0x00-hello_world/README.md

 [1-compiler](https://github.com/vessoutraore/alx-low_level_programming/blob/master/0x00-hello_world/1-compiler "1-compiler"): Script that  that compiles a C file but does not link.
 The C file name will be saved in the variable $CFILE.
 The output file should be named the same as the C file, but with the extension .o instead of .c.
 Example: if the C file is main.c, the output file should be main.o

 [2-assembler](https://github.com/vessoutraore/alx-low_level_programming/blob/master/0x00-hello_world/2-assembler "2-assembler"): Script that generates the assembly code of a C code and save it in an output file.
 The C file name will be saved in the variable $CFILE.
 The output file should be named the same as the C file, but with the extension .s instead of .c.
 Example: if the C file is main.c, the output file should be main.s

+[3-name](https://github.com/vessoutraore/alx-low_level_programming/blob/master/0x00-hello_world/3-name "3-name"): Script that compiles a C file and creates an executable named cisfun.
+The C file name will be saved in the variable $CFILE